squidfunk/iframe-worker/README.md

 import "iframe-worker/polyfill"
 ```

-... or use `iframe-worker` programmatically:
+... or use `IFrameWorker` programmatically:

 ``` js
 import { IFrameWorker } from "iframe-worker"